 Multiple studies demonstrate that upping your protein intake from low-calorie foods like cottage cheese can decrease appetite and hunger levels.

 What’s more, it has been found that cottage cheese and eggs had similar effects on fullness in 30 healthy adults.

 7. Lean Meat

 Lean meat can efficiently reduce hunger and appetite between meals.

-Because of their high protein and fiber content, legumes such as beans, peas and lentils can be incredibly filling.
+Because of their high protein and fiber content, legumes such as beans, peas, and lentils are great low-calorie foods and can be incredibly filling.
 One cup (198 grams) of cooked lentils provides about 230 calories, as well as 15.6 grams of fiber and nearly 18 grams of protein.

 Legumes have a powerful effect on hunger and appetite.
 One study in 43 young men noted that a high-protein meal with beans and peas increased feelings of fullness and reduced appetite and hunger more than a high-protein meal with veal and pork.